mendix/docs/content/en/docs/releasenotes/data-hub/_index.md

 #### Improvements

 * It is now possible to edit data source details directly from the [data source details](/data-hub/data-hub-catalog/search/#service-details) page.
+In our [November 24th](#nov-24) release, we made it possible to edit dataset details from the same page.
+To learn more about data sources and datasets, see the [Selected Asset Details](/data-hub/data-hub-catalog/search/#search-details) section of *Search in the Data Hub Catalog*.

 #### Fixes